Ultimate List of Alternatives to Plastic

 You’re not going to be able to make the switch to a completely plastic-free life overnight.
 The most important thing is that you’re making small steps to get rid of single-use plastic products and choosing alternatives to plastic.

 The kitchen is one room in your house where you’re going to find A LOT of plastic.
-Since it can feel overwhelming to try to replace every plastic item with a plastic-free alternative, I recommend starting with the plastic items that come into direct contact with your food and drink since these plastics are causing the most harm to your health and the health of your family.
+Since it can feel overwhelming to try to replace every plastic item with a plastic-free alternative on your way to a zero waste kitchen, I recommend starting with the plastic items that come into direct contact with your food and drink since these plastics are causing the most harm to your health and the health of your family.

 Rather than use those flimsy plastic bags at the grocery store, get some reusable produce bags.
 I recommend these Simple Ecology organic cotton produce bags.